arcolife/call-center/README.md

   This is the login portal for customer/agent

-- /agent/login

-  changes agent's login status in DB (based on credentials from form)

-- /agent/logout

-  logs out agent.

-- /call/route?CLID=1234
+- /call/route?CLID=9999999999

   Re-routes customer's call to a busy tone if agent not free.

-  Else replies in affirmative, as XML.
+And adds to queue.

+  Else gets connected to the free agent and wait for an answer.

 - /call/music/

-  Return music as XML response for call on hold
+  Return music (in XML response) for call on hold.

 ***